 Harry Shum Jr. and Darren Criss join the main cast of season 3 as Mike Chang and Blaine Anderson.

 Glee’s fourth season splits its focus between two locations, following the stories of the students of McKinley High and its graduates in New York City.
 At NYADA, Rachel struggles with her tough-as-nails dance instructor Cassandra July, while Kurt does whatever it takes to join her in New York after his rejection from the school.
 Back in Lima, Ohio, Will works on rebuilding the New Directions, recruiting students like Wade “Unique” Adams, Marley Rose, Ryder Lynn, Kitty Wilde and Puck’s half-brother Jake Puckerman.

 Over the course of the season, relationships are tested, including Finn and Rachel’s, Kurt and Blaine’s, Will and Emma’s and Brittany and Santana’s.
 Topics like bulimia, dyslexia, gender identity, school violence and more are explored, Will and Emma tie the knot and Rachel auditions for Broadway.
-Kate Hudson, Sarah Jessica Parker and Kate Sagal also appear in guest appearances.
+Kate Hudson, Sarah Jessica Parker and Kate Sagal also make guest appearances.

 Chord Overstreet joins the main cast as Sam Evans this season, promoted from his role as a recurring cast member.